junxit/us-congress-bills-112/metadata.md

 - 2012-12-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-12-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 12/19/2012 H7309-7310)
 - 2012-12-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 12/19/2012 H7309-7310)
+- 2012-12-21 — Received in the Senate and Read twice and referred to the Committee on Finance.